Trump's comeback fuels nuclear debate in South Korea – DW – 11/14/2024

 Another politician, the retired army general Han Ki-ho, went a step further and suggested that South Korea effectively no longer has a choice.

-"For South Korea's survival, nuclear armament may be the only path left open to us," he said.
+"For South Korea's survival, nuclear armament may be the only path left to us," he said.

 Any decision on developing a domestic nuclear weapons capability, however, would face significant resistance.